 Presenting Australia Day Achievement Medallions

-A great way to recognise recipients is to incorporate the presentation ceremony into your organisation or department's Australia Day activities- why not host an Australia Day in the Office event?
+A great way to recognise recipients is to incorporate the presentation ceremony into your organisation or department's Australia Day activities- why not host an Australia Day at Work event?

 Give the presentation an Australian flavour by serving Aussie food, or arranging a sausage sizzle or barbeque around the presentation.
 Decorating the area of the presentation in Australian colours, or asking guests to wear Australian clothes also makes an event of the presentation.